genestack/user-docs/docs/user-guide/quick-start/admin-api.md

 ## Using Swagger for API Interaction

-Swagger provides an interactive interface for exploring and interacting with the API endpoints.
+Swagger is an API documentation tool which provides an interactive interface for exploring and interacting with the API endpoints.
+Its` main goal is to familiarise users with the available endpoints, parameters, structure of response, etc. Note that it is not for day-to-day usage or integrations.

 Follow these steps to use Swagger effectively, based on your role and permissions:

 1. **Select the Endpoints for Specific Actions:** Depending on your role (Data Consumer, Data Contributor, or Data Admin)